aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLTX via C++ or Online App" h2="POTX  to XLTX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used to store documents.
+It is widely used for sharing documents and is supported by almost all operating systems.
+However, it is not suitable for editing or manipulating data.
+Therefore, it is necessary to convert PDF files to other formats such as XLTX.

+<h2>How Aspose.Total helps for potx to xltx conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTX to XLTX.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to XLTX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTX.
+Using Aspose.Total for C++, you can convert POTX to XLTX in two simple steps.
+Firstly, you can use Aspose.Slides for C++ to export POTX to HTML.
+After that, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert HTML to XLTX.

+Aspose.Slides for C++ is a powerful API that enables developers to create, manipulate and convert presentations in various formats.
+It supports a wide range of features such as creating, editing, and converting presentations.
+It also supports exporting presentations to HTML.

+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports importing HTML files and converting them to XLTX.

+By using Aspose.Total for C++, you can easily convert POTX to XLTX within C++ applications.
+It is a comprehensive suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}